 Where it wins: spreadsheet-native exploration on live warehouse data, strong finance and ops fit, and a capable embedded offering.

-Where it gets harder: the semantic-modeling layer is limited, so metric consistency across many workbooks takes discipline; AI is bolted on rather than AI-native; and the embedded model was built single-tenant-first, so multi-tenant isolation at scale is more work than with a platform multi-tenant by construction.
+Against the test: the semantic-modeling layer is limited, so metric consistency across many workbooks takes discipline; AI is bolted on rather than AI-native; and the embedded model was built single-tenant-first, so multi-tenant isolation at scale is more work than with a platform multi-tenant by construction.

 Metabase — the fastest path to a first dashboard (open source)